 With so much conflicting information online regarding fluoride toothpastes and mouthwashes, you can easily become confused about when your child should start using oral care products containing fluoride.
-After spending some time researching the Ministry of Health (UAE) recommendations and speaking to our warm-hearted Specialist Pediatric Dentist, Dr. Anila, I can now share with you our thoughts on this tricky topic:
+After spending some time researching the Ministry of Health (UAE) recommendations and speaking to our warm-hearted Specialist Pediatric Dentists, I can now share with you our thoughts on this tricky topic:

 - Toothpaste should contain no less than 1000 ppm of fluoride – check the label for contents.

 - Children below the age of the age of 5 should only use a smear of fluoride toothpaste.

 - Children above the age of 6 can use a pea-sized amount.

 - When deciding to give your children low fluoridated toothpaste, that is less than 1000 ppm, keep in mind that less fluoride exposure equals higher risk of dental cavities.

 - You should always be present when your children use toothpaste.

 - Children should not eat or swallow toothpaste.